tsbmediaventure/ConsCent-docs/docs/integration.md

        - 'CSCIconOffset's value can be any valid css value (e.g. '10px' or '50%') which will set the distance of the icon from the edge of the browser window.

        - 'hashCode' if using hashcode method of registration you need to pass your generated and signed hash in this field.

+       - 'adBlockOnly' works exclusively with the hiddenElemId field, if true, the paywall will only load when the user has enabled his ad-blocker

+       - 'hiddenElemId' If you want ConsCent to unhide a DOM element with display: none property on it when the user unlocks the content, you can pass the 'id' of the DOM element in this property.

     3. successCallback and validation